Diversity, Equity and Inclusion (DEI) Committee

 Respect is a core value at Northwest Special Recreation Association (NWSRA).
-Together, we can continue to build an inclusive culture that encourages, supports, and celebrates the diverse voices of our participants, families, staff and volunteers.
-Embracing diversity in age, gender identity, race, sexual orientation, physical or mental ability, ethnicity, and perspective empowers staff to serve unique needs in innovative ways.
+Together, we can continue to build an inclusive culture that encourages, supports, and celebrates the diverse voices of our participants, families, staff, volunteers and stakeholders.
+Embracing diversity in age, gender identity, race, sexual orientation, physical or mental ability, ethnicity and perspective; empowers staff to serve unique needs in innovative ways.
 At NWSRA, we believe that when people feel respected and included, they can be more creative, innovative and successful.
-We are committed to working with families, staff, volunteers and community partners to continually learn, share and grow.
+We are committed to working with participants, families, staff volunteers and stakeholders to continually learn, share and grow with us.

 Listening is Important